widelands/wl_addons_server/README.md

 `buildcats.sh` and `java UpdateList` need to be run from the base folder.
 Run `javac UpdateList.java` before using either command the first time.

 `buildcats.sh` usually prints some errors which are false alarms.
-Sometimes it may create new files called `"*.po"` (yes, with an asterisk in the filename!) in the `po/` folder which need to be deleted manually before `git add`ing.
 This script is not clever enough to catch translatable strings in config scripts (such as a map’s `elemental` file), except for the `addon` file.

 [Further info about add-ons can be found here.](https://github.com/Noordfrees/widelands/blob/addons/doc/sphinx/source/add-ons.rst)